81

-A 12-year-old girl presents with concerns of headache.
-Parents report that the child has been complaining of headaches for the past 8 months.
+A 14-year-old girl presents with concerns of headache.
+Parents report that the child has been complaining of headaches for the past 10 months.
 The headache is described as pressure-like, located mostly all over.
-Severity is rated as quite severe.
-It is precipitated by school work, worse after a long day.
-It is alleviated by a cold cloth to the forehead with minimal improvement.
+Severity is rated as really bad.
+It is precipitated by school, worse after a long day.
+It is alleviated by ibuprofen with minimal improvement.
 There is no associated fever.
-The patient is also experiencing a lot of worry about friends.
+The patient is also experiencing dizziness.
 Parents report that she has not experienced any trauma.
-Family history is positive for anxiety in aunt.
-Social history reveals risk taking behaviours.
-Physical Examination: The child appears anxious and is alert.
-Head and neck exam: Neck is supple, Cranial nerves are normal.
+Family history is positive for anxiety in older sibling.
+Social history reveals decline in school performance.
+Physical Examination: The child appears visibly worried and is alert.
+Head and neck exam: Neck is mobile, Cranial nerves are intact.
 Focused neurological exam: Motor exam shows strength 5/5 with no pronator drift.
 Reflexes are 2+ throughout.
 Sensory exam is intact to light touch.
 Cerebellar testing shows no abnormalities.
-Gait is normal.
+Gait is normal heel-toe walk.

 What is your most likely diagnosis?